networknt/light-doc/content/en/architecture/key-distribution.md

 ## Which key to use

-As mentioned above, light-4j supports multiple public key certificates at any time because once a key is rotated, service still needs to use the old key to verify tokens sign by the old private key as these tokens were issued before the new key is deployed and they are not expired yet.
+As mentioned above, light-4j supports multiple public key certificates at any time because once a key is rotated, the service still needs to use the old key to verify tokens signed by the old private key as these tokens were issued before the new key is deployed and they are not expired yet.

 Here is the security.yml config file for security handler.